Nutty

 For instance, do you want to send and receive international payments via multiple currencies?
 Do you just want the basics?
 Or, do you want tools to save you time and help build your business (such as invoicing and expense management features).

-If you want the full works, and for a low cost, we recommend Revolut¹.
-It’s super easy to use, has a tonne of features to help you and your business manage its money, and you can hold, send and receive over 25 different currencies (including Euros and Dollars).
+If you want the full works, and for a low cost, we recommend Tide¹.
+It’s super easy to use, has a tonne of features to help you and your business manage its money, and it's used by over 10% of small to medium sized businesses in the UK.
+To see our other recommendations, scroll up or click the best business accounts for small businesses.

-That’s the money sorted.
+That’s it!
 All that’s left to do is wish you all the best for your business in the future!

 Fact checked icon